fbeek/pimatic-maxcul/README.md

 * v0.5.1

     Added Missing Class file.

+* v0.5.2

+    Removed the HiPack dependency, this npm package is no longer developed and so we need to remove it for the further development of the pimatic 0.9 compatibility.
+    We also changed the serial port timeouts and logging levels for a better user experience

 ToDo
 -------
 * CUL Credit System support to respect the ISM Band 1% Rules